-On January 27, 2022, the Company authorized the repurchase of up to \$500 million of our outstanding common stock from time to time through March 2025.
-The Company is authorized to repurchase shares of its common stock in open market and privately negotiated transactions or in any other manner as determined by the Company's management and in accordance with applicable law.
+On January 27, 2022, the Board of Directors authorized the repurchase of up to \$500 million of the Company's outstanding common stock from time to time through March 2025.
+The Company is authorized to repurchase shares of common stock in open market and privately negotiated transactions or in any other manner as determined by the Company's management and in accordance with applicable law.
 The timing and amount of stock repurchases will be determined, in management's discretion, based on a variety of factors, including but not limited to market conditions, other capital management needs and opportunities, and corporate and regulatory considerations.
 The Company has no obligation to repurchase any amount of its common stock, and such repurchases, if any, may be discontinued at any time.
-Omega did not repurchase any shares of its outstanding common stock during 2023.
+Omega did not repurchase any shares of its outstanding common stock during 2024.